psb1558/xgridfit-3/README.md

 ```
 pip install .
 ```
+Version 3.2.16 adds support for deltas in the YAML notation.

+Version 3.2.15 fixes a bug that made a muddle of the cvar table, and removes an obnoxious message.

 Version 3.2.14 is revised to accommmodate the new organization of cvar data in ygt.

 Version 3.2.13 has small changes to maintain compatibility with ygt